Bhat Vahis

-Bhat Vahis (or Bhat Banis) were scrolls or records maintained by Bhatts also known as Bhatra.
+Bhat Vahis, or Bhatt Bahis, were scrolls or records maintained by Bhatts, also known as Bhatra.
+The term is used to refer to the genealogical records maintained by wandering Bhat genealogists for their local clientele.
+They are similar to the Panda Bahi records found at places of pilgrimage across the Indian subcontinent that were created by Tirth Purohits/Pandas.
+The word vahi or bahi refers to a register of records.
+The records contain genealogical, historical, and sociological details.

 The majority of Bhat Sikhs originate from Punjab and were amongst the first followers of Guru Nanak.
 Bhat tradition and Sikh text states their ancestors came from Punjab, where the Raja Shivnabh and his kingdom became the original 16th century followers of Guru Nanak, the founder of Sikhism.
 The Raja's grandson Prince Baba Changa earned the title ‘Bhat Rai’ – the ‘Raja of Poets, and then settled himself and his followers all over India as missionaries to spread the word of Guru Nanak, where many northern Indians became Bhat Sikhs.
 The majority were from the northern Brahmin caste (Bhat clan),(Bhat (surname)) as the Prince Baba Changa shared the Brahmin heritage.
 The sangat also had many members from different areas of the Sikh caste spectrum, such as the Hindu Rajputs and Hindu Jats who joined due to Bhat Sikh missionary efforts.
 The Bhats also contributed 123 compositions in the Sri Guru Granth Sahib (pp.1389–1409), known as the "Bhata de Savaiyye".
 There hereditary occupations consisted of bards, poets, missionaries, astrologists, genealogists, salesmen.
+There is also a Brahmin group associated with the name Bhat.

+Etymology

+The word bhat refers to a bard while the word bahi or vahi refers to a scroll.